 OBJECTIVE: Although depression and anxiety often have distinct etiologies, they frequently co-occur in adolescence.
-Recent initiatives have underscored the importance of developing new ways of classifying mental illness based on underlying neural dimensions that cuts across traditional diagnostic boundaries.
+Recent initiatives have underscored the importance of developing new ways of classifying mental illness based on underlying neural dimensions that cut across traditional diagnostic boundaries.
 Accordingly, the aim of the study was to clarify reward-related neural circuitry that may characterize depressed-anxious youth.

 RESULTS: Our findings highlighted considerable convergence.
 Relative to healthy youth, depressed-anxious adolescents exhibited reduced nucleus accumbens volume and activation following reward receipt.
-These findings remained when removing all medicated participants (∼59% of depressed-anxious youth); subgroup analyses comparing anxious-only, depressed-anxious, and healthy youth also were largely consistent.
+These findings remained when removing all medicated participants (∼59% of depressed-anxious youth).
+Subgroup analyses comparing anxious-only, depressed-anxious, and healthy youth also were largely consistent.
 Multimodal modeling showed that only structural alterations predicted depressive symptoms over time.

 Anastasia Yendiki, Ph.D.
 Athinoula A. Martinos Center for Biomedical Imaging 149 13th St. Suite 2301 Charlestown, MA 02129 ayendiki (at) mgh.harvard.edu